-Taking the expectation we arrive to
+Taking the expectation, we arrive to

-If we assume the environments are independent then variance becomes additive, so that the scaling factor in the CLT is
+If we assume the environments are independent, then variance becomes additive, so that the scaling factor in the CLT is

-If each training source $z$ originates a different number of observations $n_z$, the correct way of looking at the sums is as summing $Z$ independent averages with seldom additive contributions to the asymptotic variance:
+If each training source $z$ originates a different number of observations $n_z$, the correct way of looking at the sums is as summing $Z$ independent averages with seldom additive contributions to the asymptotic covariance matrix: